 Wisconsin has had well regulations since 1936, and today is recognized as a national leader in well protection.
 NR 812 (formerly NR 112), Wisconsin's Administrative Code for Well Construction and Pump Installation, is administered by the WI DNR.
 The Well Code is based on the premise that if a well and water system is properly located, constructed, installed, and maintained, the well should provide safe water continuously without a need for treatment.
+There are 235 private wells in the Town of Gratiot as reported by the Planning Commission.
+There are no high capacity wells in the Town.
 Refer to the WI DNR, the Lafayette County Department of Zoning and Sanitation for more information on water quality and well regulations.